 Page speed is determined in two ways:

-Ways to measure page speed
+How to measure page speed

 So how should you measure page speed?
 What tools should you use?

-Think of measuring page speed with free tools like measuring yourself for a tailored jacket.
+Think of measuring website speed with free tools like measuring yourself for a tailored jacket.
 If you take your measurements once and then retake them maybe a month later, you risk different results (and data).

 For one, you may not be measuring at the same points.
 Free tools often pick random server locations to test.
 There's also a good chance that your site gained weight between measurements due to some new, larger assets or files.